Skills to Become a Caregiver

 - Other miscellaneous situations

 As a result, being caring and empathetic is an absolute must-have in terms of qualities for caregivers.
-Compassion may not be a “hard” skill the way clinical know-how or time management is, but it’s no less vital to caregiver work.
+Compassion may not be a “hard” skill like clinical know-how or time management, but it’s no less vital to caregiver work.

-Caregivers must have excellent communication skills, both written and verbal.
-Even if your client isn’t able to communicate through the traditional means of speaking and writing.
-You will need to interact with their family members or other caretakers.
-This is important to discuss their care and updates to their condition.
-You will also need to interact with:
+Caregivers must have excellent written and verbal communication skills, even if their clients can’t communicate through traditional means of speaking and writing.
+In addition, you will need to interact with their family members or other caretakers.
+This is important to discuss their care and updates on their condition.
+You will also need to interact with the following:

 - Other medical professionals

 This will be necessary to relay their instructions to the patient and family.

-It’s not just enough to talk with or even listen to your patients.
+It’s not enough to talk with or listen to your patients.
 Sometimes, they may not be able to articulate what’s going on with their health.
 Or they may even try to actively hide something from you if they are afraid of revealing any deterioration in their condition.
-During your home visits and other interactions, you’ll need to keep a sharp eye out for any changes in your patient’s condition.
+During your home visits and other interactions, you’ll need to check for any changes in your patient’s condition.
 It will be essential to make a note of them in your report.
-Staying aware of the client’s environment is also important.
+Staying aware of the client’s environment is also necessary.
 You will also want to take care of potential hazards for tripping, fire, etc.

-Working as a caregiver is a very social job, and you’ll basically be interacting with people all day.
+Working as a caregiver is very social, and you’ll be interacting with people all day.
 You don’t have to be an extrovert to work as a caregiver, but it certainly does help.
 Having a high level of social skills will go a long way towards helping you establish rapport, build trust and otherwise nurture a robust and open relationship with your clients.
 These interpersonal skills will also benefit you and your clients, as many home health patients can feel isolated.
 Interacting with a caregiver can help dispel some of those feelings of loneliness.